 - If the country or region is set to a location with multiple POI data sources, use the Data source drop-down menu to select the data source.
 You can set the default POI data source in the app preferences.

-- Click the Enter category, keyword, etc. field and do any of the following:
+- Click the Enter keyword, category, etc. field and do any of the following:

-- Click the Keyword tab and enter your search terms in the Enter name or category field.
+and enter your search terms in the Enter name or category field.
 For example, you can search for theme parks or search using the name of a specific theme park.
-Optionally, use the Include related points toggle button to enable a semantic search, returning variables related to the search terms you entered.
+Optionally, use the Include related points toggle button to enable a semantic search, returning attributes related to the search terms you entered.

-- Click the Category tab and enter your search terms in the Enter category name field or select from a list of categories included with the selected POI data source.
+and enter your search terms in the Enter category name field or select from a list of categories included with the selected POI data source.
 For example, you could browse to and select Farming, Forestry, Pets & Animals > Veterinary Services.

-- Click the Code tab and enter your search terms in the Enter name or code field or select from a list of industrial classification codes.
+and enter your search terms in the Enter name or code field or select from a list of industrial classification codes.
 Click the Classification system drop-down menu to change the industrial classification code used.
 For example, if you are using Data Axle as the POI data source, you can search for schools or enter the Primary NAICS code 61111007.
 Or, try using number + *, such as entering 72* to search for Accommodation and Food Services.

-- Click the All points tab and click Add all points to map all points of interest (up to 5,000) within the search extent for the selected country.
+and click Add all points to map all points of interest (up to 5,000) within the search extent for the selected country.
 Data providers restrict the number of points returned in a search to 5,000.
 To refine your results, try either reducing the size of your analysis or using advanced search conditions.

-- Click the Advanced search tab to create an advanced POI search using conditions.
+to create an advanced POI search using conditions.
 To learn more about prefiltering your search, see the Add conditions section below.

-- Click the Saved searches tab to use a previously saved search.
+- Click the Saved searches tab

 - Optionally, click Save search.
 Name your search and click Save.